Can You Become A Screenwriter Without A Degree? Pros & Cons.

-Pretty straightforward answer, but there’s a lot to dig into there, especially if you’re just getting acclimated to how the film industry works for the first time.
+It’s a pretty straightforward answer, but there’s a lot to dig into, especially if you’re just getting acclimated to how the film industry works for the first time.

 Why don’t you need a degree to be a screenwriter?